• Skip to primary navigation

 6 foam pumpkins carved with the images of various horror movie characters.

-(I’ve since used Alex’s tips as some guidance to up my own pumpkin carving game.
+(I’ve since used Alex’s tips as some guidance to up my own Halloween pumpkin carving game.
 Keep reading on, after his tips, for a new tutorial, complete with photos!)

 Anyway, without further Ado... here's Alex!